Bokai-Li/IBM-Cloud-Postgresql-failover-automation/README.md

 ## replicaCreate.sh

-1. -c primary service credential name
+1. -c service credential name for the primary instance

-2. -b binding (secret) name that you used in the deployment file

-3. -n new replica name
+2. -n new replica name
-4. -r region that you want your replica to be in
+3. -r region that you want your replica to be in
-5. -m members memory allocation (mb) for replica
+4. -m members memory allocation (mb) for replica
-6. -d members disk allocation (mb) for replica
+5. -d members disk allocation (mb) for replica
-7. -k the name for a new replica credential
+6. -k the name for a new replica credential
 ## serviceKeyCreate.sh

 1. -k new service credential name